mahinul-wenexus/need-to-know/README.md

 ### How to deploy something that isn't buggy?
 I worked on a feature and deployed it to the production.
 Something is not working.
-And I don't know what to fix.
+And I don't know what to fix. <br>
+Everything is working properly in development.
+But for some reason things are not working in the server.
+* Why is that?